mmistakes/minimal-mistakes/_drafts/zio-kafka.md

 The `ProducerSettings` follows the same principles of the `ConsumerSettings` type we've already analyzed.
 The only difference is that the properties we can provide are those related to producers.
 Refer to [Producer Configurations](https://docs.confluent.io/platform/current/installation/configuration/producer-configs.html) for further details.

-Once we crated a set of settings listing at lease the URI of the broker we are going to send the messages to, we build a `Producer` resource, and we surround inside a `ZLayer`.
-It's very important that we provide explicit information of types in the `Producer.make` smart constructor: The first parameter refers to the environment used by ZIO to create the two `Serde`, whereas the second and the third parameters refer to the type of the keys and of the values of messages respectively.
+Once we created a set of settings listing at least the URI of the broker we are going to send the messages to, we build a `Producer` resource, and we surround inside a `ZLayer`.
+We must provide explicit information of types in the `Producer.make` smart constructor: The first parameter refers to the environment used by ZIO to create the two `Serde`, whereas the second and the third parameters refer to the type of the keys and of the values of messages respectively.

 To send messages to a topic, we have many choices.
 In fact, the `Producer` module exposes many accessor functions to send messages.
-Among the others we find the following:
+Among the others, we find the following:

 ```scala
 // zio-kafka library code